Google AdWords vs Facebook Ads, what a buzz in the PPC marketing world.

-But have you ever wondered which one is suitable or the best when it comes to advertising?
+But have you ever wondered which one to go for between Google Ads or Facebook Ads when it comes to online advertising?
 Don’t worry.

-In this article, I’m going to guide you through the basics, the pros, and cons of each and which one should you choose.
+In this article, I’m going to guide you through the difference between AdWords and Facebook Ads and which one should you consider in online marketing.

 What is Google AdWords